EBT Processing: A Guide to Accepting EBT Payments

-And if you own 10 or more qualified retail food stores, a US Department of Agriculture’s Food and Nutrition Service (FNS) representative will work with your business directly rather than require the application process.
+If you own 10 or more qualified retail food stores, a US Department of Agriculture’s Food and Nutrition Service (FNS) representative will work with your business directly for EBT processing rather than require the standard EBT application process.

 Applying for EBT Payment Processing

-To start the EBT Payment Processing steps, the USDA’s FNS requires you verify your identity via the USDA eAuthentication account.
-Once this account is approved, your business has 30 days to complete and submit the application, including the following supporting documents:
+To start the application for EBT payment processing, the USDA’s FNS requires you to verify your identity via the USDA eAuthentication account.
+Once this EBT processing account is approved, your business has 30 days to complete and submit the application, including the following supporting documents:

 - Photo identification, e.g. driver’s license, passport